pixeline/bluesky-list-manager/README.md

-# 🦋 Bluesky Profile Catcher - PHP Edition
+# 🦋 Bluesky Profile Catcher

 A PHP web application for discovering and curating Bluesky profiles.
 Search for profiles matching specific terms and add them to your Bluesky lists with ease.